 At the same time the biogas market is very small in many other European countries.
 This situation needs to be changed in the next years since these countries have to take actions in order to fulfill Europe's energy targets.

-2.3.
-Legislation on biogas and related issues in the European Union
+4. Legislation on biogas in the European Union

 The production and utilization of biogas is affected and influenced by many European and national legislations.